wpalomo/WhatsApp-CRM/README.md

 * [Contact](#contact)

 ## General info
-This app will help businesses to use only one customer-facing whatsapp number to receive messages among multiple support agents in real-time.
+This app will help businesses to use only one customer-facing WhatsApp number to receive messages among multiple support agents in real-time.

 It will remove the need for multiple agents to share one phone as they will be able to receive customer messages on the app wherever they are.

+Businesses also do not need to have multiple WhatsApp numbers as only one can do!

 ## Technologies